MissVeronica/um-format-form-content/README.md

-# UM Format Form Content shortcodes version 2.0.3
+# UM Format Form Content shortcodes version 2.0.4
 Extension to Ultimate Member for display of custom HTML format of User Profile form contents by a HTML formatted file being displayed by the shortcode and option to remove Profile Photos from selected Profile pages.

 ## Shortcodes
 ### <code>[format_form_content]</code>
 Shortcode to be used in the "Profile View" form to display the custom HTML file.
 HTML file to be used is selected in a dropdown of the Plugin settings
 ### <code>[show_field meta_key=""]</code>
-The plugin's shortcode for getting metadata from UM User cache for the current Profile owner fields incl formatting URLs
+1. The plugin's shortcode for getting metadata from UM User cache for the current Profile owner fields incl formatting URLs
+2. Multi selections fields with more than one selection are ordered in lists by the shortcode
 ### <code>[um_user user_id="" meta_key=""]</code>
 User Meta Shortcode from UM free extensions may be used for metadata display not available from the current User Profile cache where <code>[show_field meta_key=""]</code> is recommended to be used. https://ultimatemember.github.io/docs-v3/extended/article/1673-user-meta-shortcode.html